ColtonPowell/c-tools/README.md

 ###### Info:
 - To enable extra functionality, install `ace-window` (version >= 0.9.0) and set `wmm-require-ace-window` to `t`.

-- Change `wmm-multiplier` to modify the power of `window-manage-mode`s resizing functions.
+- Change `wmm-multiplier` to modify the power of `window-manage-mode's` resizing functions.

 - `(describe-function 'window-manage-mode)` after installation and setup to see keybinds.